bitmask/fastascripts/README.md

 Updated with tests

 * `facat`
-	Concatenate FASTA files and add a prefix to the identifier; optionally remove spaces from ids
+	Concatenate FASTA files and add a prefix to the identifier; optionally remove spaces from ids; merges all sequence lines into one line
 * `fagrep` and `faget` have been merged
     Specify queries for identifiers in FASTA files; exact/fuzzy match supported